What is Santos?

 Santos stands apart from other human models because of its suite of interconnected, real-time, validated, physics-based, predictive capabilities, as well as the foundation it provides for the most comprehensive multi-scale digital human.
 The use of these novel optimization-based modeling and simulation techniques allows our digital humans to predict how and why humans perform.

 Santos was invented by ITI Director Karim Abdel-Malek, a University of Iowa professor of biomechanical engineering who is nationally and internationally recognized in robotics and human simulation.
-Abdel-Malek is also the founder and director of VSR.
-Santos has been under development at VSR since 2003.
+Abdel-Malek is also the founder and director of VSR, and Santos has been under development there since 2003.
 The technology has leveraged more than $23 million in research funding by the U.S. Department of Defense and industrial partners and collaborators, including Caterpillar, Ford Motor Co., Chrysler, General Motors, and others.

 Santos represents the pinnacle of technology application in physics-based and physiological response-based human modeling and simulation, with respect to task-based human performance assessment.
 Military vehicle evaluation, human systems integration, and human performance assessment are just a few examples of what Santos can do.